Mining Intelligence and News

 Property Geology

-Differential weathering of the Martison Carbonatite Complex has resulted in an irregular weathered ‘karst’ type surface of carbonatite, the depth of which varies greatly over short distances.
-Depressions in this carbonate rich surface are filled with the weathered breakdown product of the carbonatite, the ‘Residuum’.
+Differential weathering of the Martison Carbonatite Complex has resulted in an irregular weathered ‘karst’ type surface of the carbonatite, a topography formed from the dissolution of soluble, carbonate rich, rocks, the depth of which varies greatly over short distances.
+Depressions in this carbonate rich, karstic, surface are filled with the weathered breakdown product of the carbonatite, the Residuum.
 This apatite rich Residuum represents the bulk of the phosphatic material of economic interest.
-Above the residuum lies a less consistent layer of lateritic material containing niobium mineralisation also at levels of economic interest.
-More recent glacial deposits, typical of the James Bay Lowlands, form a blanket of glacial till over the residuum / laterite sub-outcrop reaching up to 80 m in depth.
+Above the Residuum lies a less consistent layer of lateritic material containing niobium mineralisation, also at levels of economic interest.
+More recent glacial deposits, typical of the James Bay Lowlands, form a blanket of glacial till over the Residuum and lateritic material sub-outcrop, reaching up to 80 m in depth.

 Mineralization

-Apatite is the principal phosphate bearing mineral of economic interest within the residuum.
-The laterite is enriched in niobium, typically found in the form of pyrochlore, its occurrence is also of economic interest.
-Both the phosphate and the niobium have been the subject of significant drilling and metallurgical test work to establish if they may be extracted economically.
+Apatite is the principal phosphate bearing mineral of economic interest within the Residuum.
+The lateritic material is enriched in niobium, typically found in the form of pyrochlore, its occurrence is also of economic interest.
+Both the phosphate bearing apatite and the niobium have been the subject of significant drilling and metallurgical test work to establish if they may be extracted economically.

 Reserves